yuki-konn/capstone-project-level-3/README.md

 # TO DO

 1. Fix `usemap` for banner that broke after switching to react.
-2. Fix addCartButton on Shop page.
+2. Fix alert not dismissing in `handleClickAddCart.js`
 3. Make 404 error page load when url is incorrect.
+4. Create global header and footer.